EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 Windows version: 10.0.22621.2861
 ```

 To know more about this info, like why Windows version says "10" even though you are running "11", go to my <a target="_blank" href="/blog/wsl2-nvidia-passthrough-sad-path/">more detailed tutorial</a>.
-Same thing if you want a quick explanation of how the special WSL Linux VM maps/mounts to your Windows files in folders like "Desktop" and "Downloads".

 List the VM's that you have installed with `wsl -l -v`.
 If you have not modified your WSL installation, you should see: